“You have to think about one shot. One shot is what it’s all about. A deer’s gotta be taken with one shot.” The Deer Hunter

 Next fall, hunters can use bows and arrows to shoot deer on private property within the Durham city limits.
 The practice was legalized Monday night after Durham City Council voted unanimously to approve it, citing concerns about Lyme disease, crop damage and car-deer collisions.
 However, the ordinance raises some practical issues as well as heightening fearsperhaps unnecessasrilyover Lyme disease.
 The ordinance lays out the bow huntting conditions as follows:

-Bow hunting is allowed on tracts that are at least five acres or on adjacent land that totals more than that amount.
-The property must either be owned by the hunter or he or she must have written consent from the landowner.
+• Bow hunting is allowed on tracts that are at least five acresor contiguous tracts that total that number.
+These are known as consent areas.
+The property must be owned by the hunter, or he or she must have written consent from the landowner.

-A hunter must make a “reasonable effort” to track wounded deer, kill it and recover the carcass.
+• A hunter must make a “reasonable effort” to track a wounded deer, kill it and recover the carcass.
 However, according to the city’s legal department, the ordinance does not address the possibility that a wounded deer could wander outside of the consent area.
-At that point, the hunter would likely have to call 9-1-1 or animal control to finish killing the animal.
+At that point, the hunter would likely have to call 911 or animal control, which would have to finish killing the animal.

 • Every two years the city manager will report to city council the number of deer harvested, any impact on the number of deer-car collisions and any safety issues.

 City documents list Lyme disease as one reason to cull the herd.
 Yet in 2012, North Carolina reported just 127 confirmed and probable cases of Lyme disease in 54 of the state’s 100 counties, according to the N.C.
 Department of Health and Human Services.

 By the end of 2012, Wake, Guilford and Haywood counties had been classified as endemic for Lyme, meaning that at least two cases had been confirmed in each county and the infection was acquired there.